evanwill/_drafts/_notes/vs-code.md

 [Code](https://code.visualstudio.com) is a nice open source text editor from microsoft ([docs](https://code.visualstudio.com/Docs)).
 It is light weight compared to most traditional IDE, yet fully featured and efficient.
-I find it perfect for working on web projects, such as using Jekyll.
+I find it perfect for working on web projects (i.e. *Open Folder* not a file), such as using Jekyll, with Git nicely integrated.
 In the past I used [Atom](https://atom.io/), but Code seems quicker and less clunky.

+To configure the editor you override the default settings by writing new values into a `settings.json` file.
+Go to *File* > *Preferences* > *Settings* (or Ctrl+,), and add the new name + value pairs in the JSON brackets `{ }` on the right.

 Here are my notes-to-self about stuff:

 ## Enable word wrap

-Go to File > Preferences > Settings, then add `{ "editor.wordWrap": "on",
-}` to the `settings.json` on the right side.

-## Markdown

-click `Ctrl+Shift+V` to preview file.

-## Spell check

-Search in the Extensions, there are several spell check options available.
+Add `"editor.wordWrap": "on"` to `settings.json`.

 ## Integrated terminal

 Access a nice terminal without leaving the editor by typing Ctrl + \` (control + backtick).
 This is extremely handy when developing Jekyll projects, since you can `jekyll s` and have the output easily visible while you are editing.
+I also use it for any non-routine Git activity, since the built in GUI client is only good for basic `git add/commit/push` equivalents.

-On Windows the default terminal is horrible old cmd.
+The terminal is very straight forward on Linux or Mac, but on Windows the default terminal is horrible old cmd.
 You can change it by overriding the setting `"terminal.integrated.shell.windows": "C:\\Windows\\system32\\cmd.exe"`.

 For example, to use Git Bash, look in Git's `bin` directory in the program files (on Win 10 this should be `C:\Program Files\Git\bin` or something more complicated on Win 7 like `C:\Users\username\AppData\Local\Programs\Git\bin`).